By Alistair Scrutton and Arup Roychoudhury

 Hazare remained lying on a public stage on open ground in the capital New Delhi, surrounded by hundreds of supporters in the monsoon heat where open toilets and spilling waste were starting to cause outbreaks of food poisoning and illnesses.

 "His health is weakening by the hour," Kiran Bedi, a former police officer and one of India's best known anti-graft campaigners who works with Hazare, told Reuters.

 "But so far the doctors say he is not in danger."

-Criticism of Hazare's hunger strike has also surfaced from activists and academics who say it is setting a bad precedent by holding democratic institutions hostage with his uncompromising stand.
+But criticism of Hazare's hunger strike has also surfaced from activists and academics who say it is setting a bad precedent by holding democratic institutions hostage with his uncompromising stand.
 There have been criticisms from Muslim groups that he is too close to radical Hindu groups.

 Hazare was briefly jailed last Tuesday, a move the government sought to reverse quietly.
 But he refused to leave prison until the government allowed him to continue his vigil, in public, for 15 days.
-He was released Friday to huge cheering crowds and widespread media coverage.
+He was released on Friday to huge cheering crowds and widespread media coverage.

 Several scandals, including a telecoms bribery scam that may have cost the government up to $39 billion, led to Hazare demanding anti-corruption measures.
 But the government bill creating an anti-graft ombudsman was criticized as too weak as it exempted the prime minister and the judiciary from probes.

 (Added reporting by Manoj Kumar; Editing by Paul de Bendern and Ed Lane)